 Deferment is open to most students: Coursework or research, domestic or international students are able to request to defer, though not all courses can be deferred.
 International students on a student visa can only defer subject to conditions outlined in the National Code.

 All applications for deferral are assessed on a case-by-case basis.

 You can request a deferral through Sydney Student during the process of accepting your offer.

 You will receive the outcome of your request by email:

 If you're a domestic student, and you have already accepted your offer, you will need to contact our admissions team at email@example.com.

-If you're an international student, and you have already accepted your offer and paid tuition fees, you can still apply to defer if you have not applied for your student visa yet.
-You will need to contact our admissions team at firstname.lastname@example.org.
-If your deferral request is approved, your current accepted offer will be cancelled and a new offer for the following intake will be issued.
+If you're an international student, and you have already accepted your offer and paid your tuition fees, you can still apply to defer if you have not applied for your student visa.
+Contact our admissions team at firstname.lastname@example.org.
+If your application to defer is approved, we do not hold your place – we make you an offer for the following semester or year.
 A new electronic Confirmation of Enrolment (eCOE) will be issued when you accept your second offer.
 If you are on a packaged visa (with USFP or CET) you will need to submit the ‘Break of Package Request Form’ to the Compliance Team at ESOS.Compliance@sydney.edu.au.